Mohamed-Elwakdy/Elwakdy-TripData/README.md

 <br>

-### The number of passenger should be not greather than 5 and the minimum passanger is "Zero" and this is unlogic because the minimum number of passengers should be not less than 1 and not greather than 5.
+### The number of passenger should be not greather than 5 and the minimum passangers not to be "Zero" because this is unlogic.
+The minimum number of passengers should be not less than 1.
-### The maximum number of the passengers in that dataset is 255 and this is unlogic, as the mimimum number of passengers is 0 and this is unlogic too.
+### The maximum number of the passengers in that dataset is 255 and this is unlogic, as the mimimum number of passengers is 0 and this is unlogic as well.
 ### In this code, I put the maximum number of passengers is 5 and the minimum number of passengers is 1.

 ```